 3. Esthetics Is a Strong Industry with a History of Impressive Growth

 Many Canadians love to be pampered.
 So they are happy to spend money on services that make them feel reinvigorated, healthier, or more attractive.
 It's why estheticians are often in real demand.
 And the growth of the overall spa industry shows just how big that demand can be.
-For instance, between 1996 and 2006, the number of spa locations in Canada grew by nearly 330 percent!*
+For instance, Destination Canada notes that between 1996 and 2006, the number of spa locations in Canada grew by nearly 330 percent!

 4. You Can Explore Different and Exciting Ways to Make Money

 The median hourly wage for estheticians in Canada is about $14.00, with some earning $22.00 or more per hour.
 Estheticians also earn tips, and many employers offer the chance to earn commissions on the sale of beauty products or on the services provided.

 Plus, your income potential can increase significantly by becoming an entrepreneur in the field.
 Many estheticians have had success with developing their own skin care product lines, starting their own spas, or contracting out their services on an independent basis with various spas and medical aesthetics clinics.

 5. Flexible Schedules Are Often the Norm

 A lot of spas and other employers offer the chance to choose between working full- or part-time.
 And if you rent your own space, you can frequently decide on a schedule that matches your own lifestyle and the needs of your clients.